Are You FRED Ready?

 - Granting access to others

 Financial aid is unique to each to student.
 It is important you review all your options and accept your aid.
 We encourage you to use the Financial Aid Office website as tool to answer questions you may have or reach out to the office directly.

 Please be aware that orientation is a mandatory program at Fredonia for all new first-year and transfer students.
 There will be a one-time, non-refundable orientation fee charged to all new undergraduate students.
 This fee is reflected on the semester bill.
-Students are assessed this fee even if they do not to attend orientation in person.

 Prior to registering for classes, you will need to complete certain Health Forms in order to comply with New York State Department of Health Regulations for attending college here at Fredonia.